krios2146/weather-tracker/README.md

 ![Search feature diagram](img/search-feature-diagram.svg)

 1. The client sends a GET request with the `q` parameter that contain a search query.
-2. If the request does not contain cookies or the session id in these cookies, it means that the client is not authorized.
-The controller redirects the client to the sign in page.
+2. If the request does not contain cookies or the session ID in these cookies, it means that the client is not authorized.
+The controller redirects the client to the sign-in page.
-3. If the `q` parameter of the request is not valid i.e. is empty, the controller will show an error meassge.
+3. If the `q` parameter of the request is not valid i.e. is empty, the controller will show an error message.
 4. The controller constructs the request and calls the external [OpenWeather API](https://openweathermap.org/api)
-5. The controller processes response from the external API and sends the search results to the the client
+5. The controller processes response from the external API and sends the search results to the client

 ---